Yash3561/Speech-Emotion-Data-Classification_model/README.md

 ## Predictions

-After tuning the model, tested it out by predicting the emotions for the test data.
-For a model with the given accuracy these are a sample of the actual vs predicted values.
+After fine-tuning the model, it was put to the test by predicting the emotions for the test data.
+These are actual vs expected values for a model with the appropriate accuracy.
 <br>
 <br>
 ![](images/predict.png?raw=true)
 <br>

 ## Testing out with live voices.
-In order to test out our model on voices that were completely different than what we have in our training and test data, we recorded our own voices with dfferent emotions and predicted the outcomes.
-You can see the results below:
+We recorded our own voices with varied emotions and forecasted the outcomes to test our model on voices that were radically different from what we had in our training and test data.
+The outcomes are shown below:
-The audio contained a male voice which said **"This coffee sucks"** in a angry tone.
+The recording contained an angry male voice saying **"This coffee sucks"**.
 <br>
 ![](images/livevoice.PNG?raw=true)
 <br>